drloring/katacoda-scenarios/java-ms-config/java-2/step2.md

 If you previously killed the redis container, then run `docker run --name myredis -d --rm -p 6379:6379 redis`{{execute}} again, then run `./gradlew bootRun &`{{execute}} to run it in the background.

 Run the following command to verify that the spring boot application is running `curl http://localhost:8080/greeting`{{execute}} to display the Hello World message with an increasing counter.
-You can stop and start the web application and the count will be saved in redis until redis is restarted.
+Notice that we added a Local Cound and a Cached count to differentiate between local state and shared state.

-Since we only have one microservice running, it's difficult to determine whether local cache or remote cache is actually being used.
-In the next step, we'll scale out the microservice in a kubernetes cluster and verify the operations in the cluster.
+In the next step, we'll scale out the microservice in a kubernetes cluster and verify the operations in the cluster and observe the load-balancing aspect of clustered services.